Sylius/PayPalPlugin/UPGRADE-2.1.md

 1. #### Orders addressed in the PayPal wallet now name their payment source.

-   Cart and product placements send `payment_source.paypal.experience_context` instead of the deprecated `application_context`, because PayPal reads the shipping callback configuration only from there.
-The two are mutually exclusive — sending `shipping_preference` or `user_action` in both makes PayPal reject the order — so every other flow, including the checkout payment step and the PayPal payment page, keeps using `application_context` untouched.

    PayPal answers such an order with `PAYER_ACTION_REQUIRED` rather than `CREATED`, and `Sylius\PayPalPlugin\Payum\Action\CaptureAction` accepts both.
 Which statuses count as created comes from `Sylius\PayPalPlugin\Provider\PayPalOrderCreatedStatusesProviderInterface`